 These allow you to make as good a use of corner space as a closed cabinet.
 And, sometimes even more.
 With careful planning, your shelves may resemble an open pantry and add a welcoming, warm vibe to your kitchen space.

-You can frame open shelves by regular cabinets on either side and create a modern, minimalist accent to your kitchen.
+You can frame open shelves with regular cabinets on either side and create a modern, minimalist accent to your kitchen.
 Display dishes or your favorite coffee mugs, teapot, and teacups.
 Apart from displaying kitchen items and condiments, you can use the space for your decorative touches too.

-6. Glass Display Cabinet
+6. Glass display cabinet

 A decorative corner piece, such as a glass cabinet, above the counter, is one of the best space-saving solutions for your kitchen corner.
 Similar to a standard cabinet, this storage accommodates the shape of your corner and has a glass door.
 Use it to showcase your best dishes, wine glasses, or your crystalware.